"Okay, we don't have long to admire this place." I say.

 The metal walls are massive.
 Beams that are long enough to build trains tie together to hold the massive walls up.
 It seems a whole settlement could live in here.
 I can see some have even gotten electric lights, which I didn't think we could have.
 So many mysteries of the old world to uncover.

-Mia starts dragging a huge military grade chest in front of the door to barricade it shut.
-Maybe, just maybe she knows more about here than meets our eyes.
+Mia starts to drag a huge military-grade chest in front of the door to barricade it shut, the heavy metal scraping against the floor with a harsh, grating shriek.
+Maybe, just maybe, she knows more about here than meets our eyes.
 I can only hope her knowledge is just as reliable as always.

 "There should be weapons somewhere inside-" She says, when she faces me she freezes.